bbauska/Anti-Project2025/anti.md

 Medicare program, as well as its foundational premise: that seniors can go to any doctor or provider they choose.
-The change would be a boon for private health insurers — which generate massive profits and growing portions of their revenues from Medicare Advantage plans — and
+The change would be a boon for private health insurers — which generate massive profits and growing portions of their revenues from Medicare Advantage plans — and further consolidate corporate control over the United States health care system.”
+[Rolling Stone, 2/5/24]</p>

-43
-further consolidate corporate control over the United States health care system.”
-[Rolling Stone, 2/5/24]
-Project 2025 recommended using AI to detect waste, fraud, and abuse in Medicare.
-“Reduce waste, fraud, and abuse, including through the use of artificial intelligence for their detection.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Medicaid
+<p>Project 2025 recommended using AI to detect waste, fraud, and abuse in Medicare.
+“Reduce waste,
+fraud, and abuse, including through the use of artificial intelligence for their detection.”
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<h3>Medicaid</h3>
-Project 2025 proposed allowing Medicaid to change funding systems, which “should include a more balanced or blended match rate, block grants, aggregate caps, or per capita caps.”
+<p>Project 2025 proposed allowing Medicaid to change funding systems, which “should include a
+more balanced or blended match rate, block grants, aggregate caps, or per capita caps.”
 “Reform financing.
 Allow states to have a more flexible, accountable, predictable, transparent, and efficient financing mechanism to deliver medical services.
 This system should include a more balanced or blended